pagong/cpy9-rp2040-demos/README.md

 [This](media/RP2040-LCD-0.96-details-7.jpg) is a tiny **Pico** [clone](http://www.waveshare.com/wiki/RP2040-LCD-0.96) with USB-C port, 2MB flash and a 160x80 pixel colorful LCD display.

 ## VCC-GND YD-RP2040
-[This]() is a **Pico** [clone]() with USB-C port, 16MB flash, user button and a single NEOpixel.
+[This](media/YD-2040-PIN.png) is a **Pico** [clone](https://sites.google.com/view/raspberrypibuenosaires/yd-rp2040-16mb) with USB-C port, 16MB flash, user button and a single NEOpixel.

 - Slide show [demo](pico-dvi/slide-show/slide-show.py).
-The "YD-REP2040" has 15MB free on the CIRCUITPY drive, which is great for a slide show.
-But you need to use the Pico firmware, as the "picodvi" module is only included there.
+The "YD-RP2040" has 15MB free on the CIRCUITPY drive, which is great for a slide show.
+But you need to use the CircuitPython firmware for the "Pico", as the "picodvi" module is only included there.

 # YubiKey simulator
 See this [repo](https://github.com/pagong/cpy9-rp2040-yksim)